Sidekick

 What is Sidekick?

 Sidekick is a new feature in the playback experience on Xfinity Flex and XClass TVs.
-At any point while watching a program the user can activate an experience that combines viewing with a panel of widgets to aid and improve the viewing experience.
+At any point while watching a program, the user can activate an experience that combines viewing with a panel of widgets to aid and improve the viewing experience.
 Sidekick functions best as a content and discovery companion.

 It is easy to use and navigates a user to information or content quickly.
 By prioritizing widgets that add value and leverage personalization and low-effort customization, we have the opportunity to enhance the TV experience and increase engagement.